-Dr. Tseng received a Ph.D. in Biochemistry from National Taiwan University, College of Medicine, and a BS in Chemistry from Tamkang University, Taiwan.
+Dr. Tseng received his PhD in Biochemistry from National Taiwan University, College of Medicine, and his BS in Chemistry from Tamkang University, Taiwan.

 Dr. Brown has over 13 years’ experience in clinical development in the biotechnology and pharmaceutical industry.
 Prior to joining TLC in 2017, Dr. Brown was Senior Director of Medical Research at TWi Biotechnology, where he oversaw clinical development activities for new drugs in multiple therapeutic areas as well as patient trials for 505(b)(2) and ANDA projects.
 Dr. Brown was also previously in Clinical Development at Amylin Pharmaceuticals in San Diego, California, where he ultimately made Senior Clinical Investigator and was involved in multiple projects in diabetes and obesity and contributing to IND, NDA, and sNDA submissions.
 Dr. Brown has experience in clinical and regulatory strategy, protocol development, trial oversight, data analysis, medical writing, and data communications.